ramtinJ95/Mywiki/Perfomance Concepts.md

 data sets stored in files in an external stage), which might have a slower performance compared to querying native database tables. - The view’s base table does not change frequently.

+Materialized views are designed to improve query performance for workloads composed of common, repeated query patterns.
+However, materializing intermediate results incur additional costs.
+As such, before creating any materialized views, you should consider whether the costs are offset by the savings from re-using these results frequently enough.

+### Good to know
+Snowflake does not begin executing SQL statements submitted to a warehouse until all of the compute resources for the warehouse are successfully provisioned, unless any of the resources fail to provision: If any of the compute resources for the warehouse fail to provision during start-up, Snowflake attempts to repair the failed resources.
+During the repair process, the warehouse starts processing SQL statements once 50% or more of the requested compute resources are successfully provisioned.